Pilea depressa ‘Baby Tears’ is a gorgeous little trailing plant that’s sure to win the hearts of many a doting plant parent.

 Grouping plants works brilliantly too, which justifies getting even more plants, right?

-In a terrarium, you can enjoy it as a thick mat of ground cover, or it’ll happily cascade down a background/hardscape as long as you can provide consistent moisture.
+In a terrarium, you can enjoy it as a thick mat of ground cover, or it’ll happily creep across a background/hardscape as long as you can provide consistent moisture.

 As a houseplant, pop it on a high shelf or in a hanging pot to make the most of its trailing vine qualities.
 It won’t take long for it to start spilling over the edges in all directions.